-> - Blowers and Fans
+- Blowers and fans

 To find out how SAM4 by Semiotic Labs could benefit your maintenance strategy, book a demo today.

-4. Selection guide: Which solution is right for your plant?
+4. Selection guide: which solution is right for your plant?

-The best way to learn about a solution is to book a demo with the supplier.
+The best way to learn about a condition monitoring solution is to book a demo with the supplier.
 Below are a list of questions and topics to discuss with the supplier during the demo to help you identify whether the condition monitoring software in question is right for you.

 Part A: How does this system work?

-Systems can differ in a number of different ways depending on the use case.
+Systems can differ in a number of ways depending on the use case.
 Ask the supplier the following questions to get a better idea of whether this solution is the right one for you.

 Which type of data does this system collect?